apache/pekko/docs/src/main/paradox/typed/guide/modules.md

 }

-In situations where eventual consistency is acceptable, it is possible to share data between nodes in an Akka Cluster and accept both reads and writes even in the face of cluster partitions.
+In situations where eventual consistency is acceptable, it is possible to share data between nodes in an Pekko Cluster and accept both reads and writes even in the face of cluster partitions.
 This can be achieved using [Conflict Free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (CRDTs), where writes on different nodes can happen concurrently and are merged in a predictable way afterward.
 The Distributed Data module provides infrastructure to share data and a number of useful data types.